Fatal1ty/mashumaro/README.md

 ### Extending JSON Schema

-Using a `Config` class it is possible to override some parts of the schema.
+For field-level schema customization, prefer using `Annotated[..., JSONSchema(...)]` as shown above.
+It keeps schema overrides close to the field type and is the recommended way to add extra keywords such as `description`, `contentMediaType`, or `contentSchema`.

+Using a `Config` class is still useful when you need to override schema parts at the dataclass level.
 Currently, you can do the following:
 * override some field schemas using the "properties" key
 * change `additionalProperties` using the "additionalProperties" key